hinahammad/mindbridge-ai-wellness/README.md

 ## Overview

-MindBridge engages users in supportive dialogue, identifies emotional patterns, and offers evidence-based wellness recommendations while prioritizing privacy and ethical AI practices.
+MindBridge operates in the **mental wellness and AI healthcare support** domain.
+It functions as an empathetic conversational agent that provides emotional guidance, tracks mood patterns, and directs users to professional resources when needed.

-> **Note:** This is a wellness support tool, not a substitute for professional mental health care.
+&gt; **Note:** MindBridge is a wellness support tool and is not a substitute for professional mental health care.

 ## Features